You can NOW Offer Cancer Testing (CGX) in your offices!

 No disruption in practice flow

-Adverse drug reactions (ADR’s) is the leading cause of death in hospitalized patients in the United States and are responsible for billions of dollars in healthcare costs.
+Adverse drug reactions (ADR’s), the leading cause of death and suffering patients in the United States.
+Costing billions of dollars in healthcare costs.

-According to the CDC, it is estimated that over 108,000 patient deaths and over 1.8 million ER visits are attributable to ADR’s annually.
+According to the CDC, its estimated that over 110,000 patient deaths and over 2 million ER visits are attributable to ADR’s every year.
 The most common drug classes associated with death are anticoagulants, opioids, and immunosuppressants.

-The foundation of our clinical support is the easy-to-read pharmacogenomic interpretation summary by our team of pharmacists which is provided free of charge to clinicians who test through our affiliated labs.
+The foundation of our clinical support is the easy-to-read pharmacogenomic interpretation summary by our team of pharmacists provided to clinicians who test through our affiliated labs.

-This PharmD report gives the practitioner an accurate interpretation of the potential medication risks that lurk beneath the surface that were once hidden by the unfamiliarity with and the unavailability of critical pharmacogenomic information.
+This PharmD report gives the practitioner an accurate interpretation of the potential medical risks that lurk beneath the surface hidden and unfamiliar with and the unavailability of critical pharmacogenomic information.

-Now after further examination of the PharmD report, you determine that your patient would benefit greatly from another drug, one that their enzymes can work with and react positively.
-Now that’s “Personalized Medicine“.
+Now after further examination of the PharmD report, you will be able to determine if your patient would benefit from another drug; one that their enzymes can work with and react accurately.

 If you would like to discuss Pharmacogenomic Testing and how it would fit into your practice or if you have any questions, please do not hesitate to contact me.
 I’ve would love to talk to you.